GaetanLepage/phd-manuscript/sections/4_active_ssl/1_background.typ

 The experiments illustrate the importance of the robot movements in achieving successful localization.
 Indeed, at the beginning of the trajectories, the estimation suffers from the front-back ambiguity.
 As the robot can move and accumulate information, the accuracy of the prediction increases.
-Although the proposed method outperformed some existing solutions, the robot's trajectory was not being optimized.
+Although the proposed method outperformed some existing solutions, the robot's trajectory was not optimized.
 In @nguyen_van_long-term_2017, the authors improved their framework by proposing a long-term motion planning algorithm to localize a sound source.
 They introduced a #acr("MCTS") method to compute the optimal robot trajectory.
 The optimization objective is here to reduce the entropy of the belief on the source localization.